Fort Bragg, North Carolina: Everything You Need to Know

-Fort Bragg first came into existence in 1918, when 127,000 acres of desolate sand, hills and pine trees were designated as a U.S. Army installation.
-Adequate water, rail facilities and the Carolina climate was perfect for the Army needs and Camp Bragg became a field artillery site on August 21, 1918.
-It was named in honor of Confederate General Braxton Bragg, a former artillery officer and North Carolinian.
+Fort Bragg was founded in 1918 when the federal government designated 127,000 acres of desolate sand, hills, and pine trees as a U.S. Army installation.
+The area’s adequate water resources, rail facilities, and Carolina climate perfectly suited Army needs, and Camp Bragg became a field artillery site on Aug.
+21. It was named in honor of Confederate Gen. Braxton Bragg, a former artillery officer and North Carolinian.

-Congress decided in February 1922, that all artillery sites east of the Mississippi River would become permanent Army posts.
-The camp was redesignated as Fort Bragg, September 30, 1922.
+In February 1922, Congress decided that all artillery sites east of the Mississippi River would become permanent Army posts.
+The camp was redesignated as Fort Bragg on September 30 of that year.

-The 82d Airborne Division was assigned to Fort Bragg in 1946, upon its return form WWII in Europe.
-In 1951, XVIII Airborne Corps was reactivated at Bragg and Fort Bragg became widely known as the "home of the airborne."
-Today Fort Bragg and neighboring Pope Air Force Base form one of the largest military complexes in the world.
+The Army assigned the 82d Airborne Division to Fort Bragg in 1946 upon its return from World War II in Europe.
+In 1951, the Army reactivated XVIII Airborne Corps at Fort Bragg, which became known as the "home of the airborne."
+Today, Fort Bragg and neighboring Pope Air Force Base form one of the largest military complexes in the world.

-Maintain America's Contingency Corps as a strategic crisis response force manned and trained to deploy rapidly by air, sea, and land anywhere in the world, prepared to fight upon arrival and win.
-Fort Bragg is the largest US Army base by population.
-It is known as the Home of the Airborne and Special Operation Force.
-Fort Bragg houses the XVIII Airborne Corps and the 82nd Airborne Division.
-The U.S. Army Special Operations Command and the U.S. Army Parachute Team (the Golden Knights).
+Fort Bragg’s mission is to provide the nation with a strategic crisis response force manned and trained to deploy rapidly by air, sea, and land anywhere in the world.
+Fort Bragg is the largest Army base by population, and it houses the XVIII Airborne Corps and the 82nd Airborne Division, as well as the U.S. Army Special Operations Command and the U.S. Army Parachute Team (the Golden Knights).
 Fort Bragg units include the 1st Corps Support Command, 44th Medical Command, XVIII Airborne Corps Artillery, 18th Aviation Brigade, 35th Signal Brigade, and more.